 For transactions conducted prior to one year before the bankruptcy declaration, the burden of proof rests with the receiver.

 11.3 Claims to Set Aside or Annul Transactions

-The IBL provides that the claims to set aside or annul a transaction can only be done in the bankruptcy proceedings and be asserted by the receiver.
+The IBL provides that claims to set aside or annul a transaction can only be asserted by the receiver in bankruptcy proceedings.